aadler/minimaxApprox/README.md

 ### Minor

  * Write a vignette.
- * Consider switching nested loop order in C to better reflect R's column-major order which may allow for better compiler optimization.
+ * Consider iif switching nested loop order in C to better reflect R's column-major order which may allow for better compiler optimization.

 ## Security
 ### Expectations